 Minister of Science and Technology Fawad Chaudhry had shared via a tweet that Pakistan is also developing an app like Netflix and will be launching soon.
-He also said the technical aspect of the first-of-a-kind OTT platform has been completed.
+He also said the technical aspect of the first-of-a-kind OTT platform had been completed.

-Chaudhry wrote: “We will be all set to launch in PPP (Public-Private Partnership) mode.”
+“We will be all set to launch in PPP (Public-Private Partnership) mode.”

-Netflix, a US-based streaming giant is currently available about in 130 countries.
+Netflix, a US-based streaming giant is currently available in 130 countries.
 It allows users to watch a wide variety of shows and movies in different languages after charges subscription fees.
 About 193 million people use the service across the globe, out of which 73 million users are of United States.
-It is possible that our Netflix Version also spread around the globe.
+It is possible that our Netflix version also spread around the globe.

 “Such a big achievement.
-I think it’s the first time in history of Pakistan.
+I think it’s the first time in the history of Pakistan.
 Pakistani people know the true meaning of the ministry of Science & Technology.”

-This Netflix Version is developing after a greater need of artists.
-The need of a local OTT platform has been emphasized upon by many Pakistani artists.
-Especially, after five Pakistani original series were picked up by an Indian streaming giant.
-That’s why the ministry of science & technology is focused on this Netflix Version.
-Earlier, director Asim Abbasi whose web series Churails garnered rave reviews on ZEE5 shared his feelings on the same.
+This Netflix version is developing after a greater need of artists.
+The need for a local OTT platform has been emphasized upon by many Pakistani artists.
+Especially after five Pakistani original series were picked up by an Indian streaming giant, that’s why the Ministry of Science & Technology is focused on this Netflix version.
+Earlier, director Asim Abbasi whose web series Churails garnered rave reviews on ZEE5, shared his feelings on the same.
 Asked why Pakistan is still struggling to attain the heights Indian content has, film-maker replied,

 “Streaming platforms give power back to content creators.
 Their mandate of diversification allows for new voices to come to the forefront.
 It’s a huge stepping stone in the right direction and I expect a lot of visionary, experimental film-makers from Pakistan will turn to the web in the coming year.”